 New ways via GitLab

-To take work off the Samba team's plate and lower the hurdles for external contributors, the team started building a presence on GitHub and using the CI infrastructure there.
+To take work off the Samba team's plate and lower the hurdles for external contributors, the team started building a presence on GitHub to use the CI infrastructure there.
 Concerns about the freedom of the infrastructure then led to focusing on GitLab.

 So, if someone wants to contribute patches to Samba these days, the way to go is through a fork on GitLab.
 However, since Samba's CI pipeline is far too large for free accounts, the team provides the ability to push contributions to a Samba team repository.
 The team can grant permission to this repository relatively freely because the master repository is not on GitLab, but on the internal CI server, to which only Samba team members have access.